Tips and Tricks

 It’s widely known that optimizing your site for discovery and indexing by the search engines is a top priority for webmasters.
 While standard HTML sites require extensive modifications in order to highlight the information search engine robots want to see, WordPress comes pre-built with many of these same features.

 In addition, webmasters who want to go beyond the default WordPress SEO offerings will find a number of valuable plugins that serve to maximize natural search exposure.
-These comprehensive SEO packages – including the popular All-in-One SEO Pack and Yoast SEO plugins – take your site’s SEO to the next level with the inclusion of features that would otherwise require significant effort to code into standard HTML sites.
+These comprehensive SEO packages – including the popular All-in-One SEO Pack and SEO Ultimate plugins – take your site’s SEO to the next level with the inclusion of features that would otherwise require significant effort to code into standard HTML sites.

 Reason #4 – WordPress sites allow you to manage different levels of user access